 In recent years, there have been many exciting developments in the world of AI, including many new automation solutions for crop cultivation processes worldwide.
-Naturally, AI has many applications for the cannabis industry and can help home growers and enterprise growers alike optimize their profits.
+Naturally, AI for cannabis has many applications for the industry and can help home growers and enterprise growers alike optimize their profits.

 Growing cannabis — especially on a large scale — can come with several complex challenges unique to the industry.
 For example, creating the right level of humidity and sunlight is key to maximizing production.
 Modern AI technology can help farmers monitor the conditions of their growing environment and, with the implementation of IoT devices and robotics, implement essential changes as soon as they are needed.

-AI can also improve cannabis crops rather than just keeping them healthy.
+AI for cannabis can also improve crops rather than just keeping them healthy.
 With more accurate insights into their production and the conditions that yield the best results, cultivators can create strains with higher cannabinoid percentages and greater pest resistance.

 AI for Cannabis Inventory Management